tisem-digital-marketing/smwa-assignment-01/README.md

 ## Grading Information

-* Due Date: **May 14, 2021 at 23:59 pm**
+* Due Date: **May 17, 2021 at 23:59 pm**

 Submission is via GitHub Classroom.
-Your most recent commit that is on the `main` branch before the due date will be graded.
+Your most recent commit that is on the `main` branch that is available online on GitHub before the due date will be graded.

-**You must include a html file "assignment_answers.html" in the repository by the submission deadline**
+**You must include a html file "assignment_answers.html" in the GitHub repository by the submission deadline**

 ## Template Meta-Information